adeyinkaoresanya/Ames-House_Price-Regression-Model/README.md

 ![alt text](https://github.com/adeyinkaoresanya/Ames-House_Price-Regression-Model/blob/main/images/important%20features.PNG "Feature importances")

-Reducing the dimensionality of the dataset improved the linear regression model performance by 99.1%, decreased the training time by 57.1% and the inference time by 12.5%.
-For model built with random forest, performance improved by 1.4% while training and inference time decreased by 25.2% and 1.6% respectively.
+Reducing the dimension of the dataset using feature importances improved the linear regression model performance by 99.1%, decreased the training time by 64.5% and the inference time by 94.4%.
+For model built with random forest, performance improved by 21.7% while training and inference time decreased by 23.9.9% and 69.7% respectively.

 ![alt text](https://github.com/adeyinkaoresanya/Ames-House_Price-Regression-Model/blob/main/images/Models%20Table.PNG "models table")